2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 [3] goes through each style and gives a few examples on how to use them, the diagrams used are helpful to depict the architecture components.
 Pat Kua [4] uses the listed architecture styles in his talk as a context to build evolutionary architecture.

 This was one of the first books I read focused on microservices, as such it is a complete guide on what, when and how to handle microservices.
-Susan Fowler catalogs the aspects that matters while choosing the microservices architecture for the enterprise and how to standardize them [5].
+Susan Fowler catalogs the aspects that matter while choosing the microservices architecture for the enterprise and how to standardize them [5].
+I shared more details on what I got from reading her book along with other references as well.

 Grokking algorithms